BareBonesBash/barebonesbash.github.io/bbb2/boosted_barebonesbash_walkthrough.md

 What sort of regex would you use to find all files ending with `.JPG`?

-If we want to match a specific set of characters, that always follow a `.` and and then end of string?
+If we want to match a specific set of characters, that always follow a `.` and then end with a specific string?

 ```bash
 $ find Boosted-BBB/ -type f -name '*.JPG'
 ```

-Oooh look, we've done this before 😉.
+Oooh look, we've done this before. 😉

 ## `rename`